LauraBailie/Banking_App/README.md

-A simple banking app that allows users to deposit and withdraw money, and have their transaction history.
+A simple banking app that allows users to deposit and withdraw money, and view their transaction history.